barraponto/composed_field/README.txt

 Composed Field is an implementation of core's Field UI that allows you to split a single field into as many sub-fields as you like.

-You can configure each sub-field attributes as they were literally a single field.
+You can configure each sub-field types and attributes as they were literally a single field.
 All the Form Controls are configurable through the Field Widget Form.

 --- Features ---